Normative framework for deriving neural networks with multi-compartmental neurons and non-Hebbian plasticity: Examples of NNs for GPSP

 \subsection{Canonical Correlation Analysis (CCA)}

-Many biological NNs receive inputs from separate sources.
-For example, pyramidal neurons, which are the principal neurons of the cortical microcircuit, receive feedforward inputs via their basal dendrites and feedback inputs via their apical dendrites, and they integrate these inputs in electrotonically segregated compartments \citep{spruston2008pyramidal}.
-Furthermore, pyramidal neurons exhibit complicated forms of non-Hebbian plasticity \citep{magee2020synaptic}.
-What are these biological NNs computing?

-We consider the case that the NN receives pairs of inputs $(\x_t,\y_t)\in\R^{n_x}\times\R^{n_y}$ and finds low-dimensional representations of $\x_t$ and $\y_t$ that maximize the statistical dependence between the representations.
-The linear version of this problem, in which the separate inputs are linearly projected to maximize correlation between the projections, is called CCA \citep{hotelling1936relations}.

-Using our approach, we derived an online CCA algorithm that maps onto a NN with multi-compartmental neurons and non-Hebbian plasticity \citep{lipshutz2021biologically}; see also, \citep{pehlevan2020neurons} for a CCA model of a single pyramidal neuron.
-CCA can be expressed as a generalized eigenvalue problem of the form \eqref{eq:gev} with $n:=n_x+n_y$ and
+As discussed in section \ref{sec:gpsp}, CCA may serve as a useful objective for understanding computation in pyramidal cells and cortical circuits.
+Using our approach, we derived an online CCA algorithm that maps onto a NN with multi-compartmental neurons and non-Hebbian plasticity \citep{lipshutz2021biologically}.
+Substituting the expressions for $(\bxi_t,\B_t)$ from equation \eqref{eq:cca} into Algorithm~\ref{alg:online} results in an online algorithm that maps onto a single-layer NN, Figure \ref{fig:nns} (far left).

+At each time step $t$, the NN receives inputs $\x_t$ and $\y_t$.
+The inputs are projected onto the feedforward synaptic weights $\W_x$ and $\W_y$, which combine to form the feedforward weight matrix $\W:=[\W_x,\W_y]$, to generate dendritic currents $\a_t=\W_x\x_t$ and $\b_t=\W_y\y_t$ that are stored in separate dendritic compartments.
+The output of the neurons $\z_t=\bzeta_t$, which is represented in a third compartment, is computed by running the recurrent neural dynamics:

+After the neural dynamic equilibrate, the synaptic weights are updated.
+The feedforward synaptic weight updates are given by

+Since the components of the vectors $\a_t$, $\b_t$ and $\z_t$ are represented in the postsynaptic neurons, the synaptic updates are local, but non-Hebbian.
+The lateral recurrent synaptic weight updates are as in Algorithm \ref{alg:online} with $\bzeta_t=\z_t$.

+The NN is consistent with certain aspects of experimentally observed physiology and anatomy of pyramidal neurons and cortical circuits.
+Each neuron includes 2 dendritic compartments that separately integrate the inputs $\x_t$ and $\y_t$.
+Rearranging the formula for the equilibrium neural outputs $\z_t$ of the NN, we see that $\b_t=\M\z_t-\a_t$ and so we can rewrite the proximal synaptic updates as

+From this formulation of the synaptic update, we can interpret the difference between the distal currents $\a_t$ and the recurrent lateral feedback $-[\M-\I_k]\z_t$ as the calcium plateau potential that drives non-Hebbian plasticity in the proximal synapses, which is consistent with experimental observations that distal currents generate calcium plateau potentials that drive plasticity in the proximal synapses and these plateaus are mediated by inhibitory inputs \citep{schiller1997calcium,larkum1999new,golding2002dendritic,sjostrom2006cooperative,bittner2015}.